Urban Forestry Management Program

 • Phase I complete - Read the final report located in the documents tab of this page.

-• Phase II expected to begin Summer 2024
+• Phase II will begin Summer 2024

 • YEAR 2: Creation of an Urban Forestry Master Plan - The plan will contain a description of the community, a vision for the urban forest, a strategic plan, an implementation and a monitoring plan, and a prioritization criteria work plan for 5, 10, and 20 year cycles.